Looks like you are using an old version of Internet Explorer - Please update your browser

 More than an exposé on the spiritual health of Christian colleges and universities—and those charged with leading them—this book is filled with encouragement.
 Every reader—those college bound and not—will learn how to develop a Christian worldview.
 Ham lays out a solid framework for understanding why Christians can’t compromise God’s Word.
 You’ll find helpful tips for laymen who desire to know what to ask in order to genuinely understand the doctrinal position of colleges and seminaries, and potential church staff members.

-The president, CEO, and founder of Answers in Genesis-US, and the highly acclaimed Creation Museum, and the world-renowned Ark Encounter, Ken Ham is one of the most in-demand Christian speakers in North America.
+The CEO and founder of Answers in Genesis-US, and the highly acclaimed Creation Museum, and the world-renowned Ark Encounter, Ken Ham is one of the most in-demand Christian speakers in North America.
+A longer bio is below.

 Ken Ham’s excellent book ‘Already Compromised’ is a well-written exposé of a dirty little secret: many so-called Christian colleges are almost as destructive to the faith of young college students as secular colleges.
 These Christian colleges undermine their students with doubts about the Bible.
 Every Christian parent and young person should read this book and apply its test of educational reliability before enrollment.